-Joana is also an adjunct lecturer at Johns Hopkins University; a non-resident Fellow at the Program on Extremism at George Washington University; a Research Affiliate with the Canadian Network for Research on Terrorism, Security and Society (TSAS); a Teaching Fellow in the department; and an adjunct lecturer at Johns Hopkins University (where she currently co-convenes a course on radicalization).
+Joana is also an adjunct lecturer at Johns Hopkins University; a non-resident Fellow at the Program on Extremism at George Washington University; a Research Affiliate with the Canadian Network for Research on Terrorism, Security and Society (TSAS); and a Digital Fellow at the Montreal Institute for Genocide and Human Rights Studies (MIGS), Concordia University.
 She has previously worked with Public Safety Canada’s Research Affiliate Program (Kanishka); as Editor-in-Chief of Strife based out of the Department; and as a journalist in Canada and southern Africa.

 She has presented her research to senior government and security audiences in a number of countries, and at institutions such as the UN Security Council, NATO, the Parliamentary Assembly of the Council of Europe, Oxford and Cambridge.
-She has also been featured in media such as Time, the Telegraph, the Huffington Post, the Washington Post and on BBC World News, Sky News, BBC Radio, the National Post and CBC.
+She has also been featured in media such as Time, the Telegraph, the Huffington Post, the Washington Post, the New York Times and on BBC World News, CNN, Sky News, BBC Radio, the National Post and CBC.
 In May 2019 she did her first TEDx talk on women in security today.

-She holds a BA in Political Science from the University of Regina, and a MA in Conflict, Security and Development, and PhD in War Studies (both from King’s College London.
+She holds a BA in Political Science from the University of Regina, an MA in Conflict, Security and Development, and PhD in War Studies (both from King’s College London).
 In 2016 she was a recipient of the Canadian Centennial Scholarship Fund (CCSF).

 - Cook, Joana.
 “Human Security: A contribution to countering violent extremism.”
 Book chapter in Women and Human Security, edited by Richard Matthew, Gunhild Hoogensen and (the late) Patricia Weitsman.
 Ohio University Press.
-Forthcoming 2018.
+Expected 2019.

 - Cook, Joana.
-“Avoiding the Pitfalls of Prevent.
-Bridging Theory and Practice: Countering Violent Extremism.”
+“Avoiding the Pitfalls of Prevent.”
 Georgetown Institute for Women Peace and Security (GIWPS), Georgetown University.
 Occasional paper series.
 December 2017.
 Available here.